Krisseck/MoneyPrinter/README.md

 ## Usage 🛠️

-1. Copy the `.env.example` file to `.env` and fill in the required values
-1. Open `http://localhost:3000` in your browser
+1. Open `http://localhost:8080` in your browser
-1. Enter a topic to talk about
+2. Enter a topic to talk about
-1. Click on the "Generate" button
+3. Click on the "Generate" button
-1. Wait for the video to be generated
+4. Wait for the video to be generated
-1. The video's location is `MoneyPrinter/output.mp4`
+5. The video's location is `MoneyPrinterPlus/output.mp4`

 ## Music 🎵